gnat/sublime-outline-notes-publisher/README.md

 # ✒️ Sublime Outline Notes Publisher
-Publish HTML pages using markdown or tab indented notes! 🔥
+Publish HTML pages using markdown (md) or easy tab indented notes! 🔥

-Zero dependency publishing from the comfort of your code editor! 🔥
+Zero dependency publishing from the comfort of your code editor. 🔥 It's Obsidian in Sublime Text!

 Perfect for: